Zolzolekkk/RemitlyTask/README.md

 ## Running the Application

-Once the project is successfully compiled, you can run the application using the following command:
+You can run the application using the following command:

 ```bash
 mvn exec:java -Dexec.mainClass="org.example.Main"